GitHub Actions Workflows¶

 Publishing uses Trusted Publishers, so there are no API tokens to manage.
 PyPI verifies the package came from your GitHub repo's workflow via OIDC.

-First-time setup: You need to register your repo as a trusted publisher on PyPI and create a pypi environment in your GitHub repo settings.
+First-time setup: The post-generation hook creates the pypi environment automatically.
+You still need to register your repo as a trusted publisher on PyPI.
 See PyPI Release Checklist for the steps.

 Documentation (docs.yml)¶